 She has taught English Literature on the undergraduate course at St Andrew’s University, Creative Writing at City University, London and given a Masterclass in metaphor at University College London.
 She has designed and run numerous courses at the Poetry School, London.
-Previously Associate Lecturer at Bath Spa University, she now works as Lecturer in Creative Writing at the University of Hull where she ran the poetry modules.
+Recent teaching posts include Associate Lecturer at Bath Spa University and Lecturer in Creative Writing at the University of Hull where she ran the poetry modules.

 Thesis And Conference Papers

 PhD – ‘The Metaphor Imperative: A Study of Metaphor’s Assuaging Role in Poetic Composition from Ovid to Alice Oswald’

 Awarded by the University of St Andrews, June 2014

 Supervisor – Don Paterson